framely/community/docs/reference/support/overview.md

 ### Set Up Routing Priority

 To make intent based routing work, you need to set up routing priority.
-When there are unfinished intents in the conversation, we follow routing priority to decide which team we should route the conversation to.\
+When there are unfinished skills in the conversation, we follow routing priority to decide which team we should route the conversation to.\
-If an unfinished intent is one of the associate intents in routing priority, we route the conversation to the corresponding team.
+If an unfinished intent is one of the associate skills in routing priority, we route the conversation to the corresponding team.
 Otherwise, we route the conversation to default team.

 Follow these steps to set up routing priority.